 Reading her story made me want to learn more.
 I had tried my hand at blogging on a free platform about a decade ago, but prior to reading that woman’s blog post, I had no idea a blog could put money in my bank account.

 Putting money in my bank account was very appealing, considering Hubby was the only one working and he’d recently been put on a salary that was hurting us.
-The idea of being able to stay home with my daughter while writing, talking to others and watching cash roll into my bank account seemed like a dream come true.
+The idea of being able to stay home with my daughter while writing, talking to others and watching the cash roll into my bank account seemed like a dream come true.

 The first couple months after bringing life to A Frugal Desteny were filled with lessons and obstacles.
 There’s so much to learn!
-Not only did I know nothing about how WordPress worked, I was generally clueless about everything else that goes into it, including where my money was really going to come from.
+Not only did I know nothing about how WordPress worked, but I was also generally clueless about everything else that goes into it, including where my money was really going to come from.

-I’ve been blogging for almost a year and a half now and things have gotten a lot easier, thank goodness!
+I’ve been blogging for almost a year and a half now and things have gotten a lot easier thank goodness!
 Google Analytics no longer confuses me, I understand themes, logos, plugins, disclosures and all the other random things that go hand-in-hand with blogging.